mihakralj/pinescript/docs/trends/hma.md

 - **Potential Whipsaws**: Higher responsiveness can lead to false signals in choppy markets
 - **Non-Traditional Periods**: Square numbers as optimal periods may not align with traditional analysis periods
-- **Overshooting Tendency**: The aggressive lag reduction can cause significant overshooting during sharp price reversals
+- **Overshooting Tendency**: The aggressive lag reduction can cause significant overshooting during sharp signal reversals
-- **Amplitude Distortion**: The 2× multiplier in the formula can exaggerate price movements
+- **Amplitude Distortion**: The 2× multiplier in the formula can exaggerate signal movements
-- **Gap Sensitivity**: More prone to creating gaps in the moving average line during price gaps or market closures
+- **Gap Sensitivity**: More prone to creating gaps in the moving average line during signal gaps or market closures